MEGA65/mega65-core/src/utilities/megaflash/README.md

 **TAB_FOR_MENU**
 : normally holding NO-SCROLL will interrupt boot and bring up the MEGAFLASH menu.
-With this enabled you can alos use the TAB key instead.
-This is good for dev boards with a C64 keyboard attached.
+With this enabled you can also use the TAB key instead.

 ### QSPI Driver Low-Level